dgroomes/kafka-playground/streams-zip-codes/README.md

 What is `class [B`?

-## TODO
+## Wish List

+General clean ups, TODOs and things I wish to implement for this project:

+* [ ] Are there ways to reduce the sheer quantity of internal topics, like the repartition topics?
+Is there a way to express the topology in such a way that, for example, all zip area records in "MA" (Massachusetts) are sourced from the same source topic partition?
+I know Kafka Streams doesn't know that a ZIP code always stays within the same state, but it's true.
+Can a custom partitioner implementation solve this?
+* [ ] Deal with this warning message.

+  > WARN org.apache.kafka.streams.processor.internals.StateDirectory - stream-thread [main] Failed to delete state store directory of /tmp/kafka-streams/streams-zip-codes for it is not empty

+### Finished Wish List Items

+These items were either completed or skipped.

-* DONE Scaffold a compilable and runnable project
+* [x] DONE Scaffold a compilable and runnable project
-* DONE Get rid of the repartitioning.
+* [x] DONE Get rid of the repartitioning.
 I only want a baseline benchmark of a single partition.
 Keep things simple.
-* DONE the state store using in Java using the Kafka Streams client.
+* [x] DONE the state store using in Java using the Kafka Streams client.
 This is more convenient than the Bash script
-* DONE Get the Zip code data into the project
+* [x] DONE Get the Zip code data into the project
-* DONE Parse the ZIP area data input message JSON
+* [x] DONE Parse the ZIP area data input message JSON
-* DONE Aggregate into avg pop by city
+* [x] DONE Aggregate into avg pop by city
-* SKIP (not feasible, i would have to enable SSL and then use ACLs) Disable topic auto creation.
+* [ ] SKIP (not feasible, i would have to enable SSL and then use ACLs) Disable topic auto creation.
 I want the explicit feedback that "'xyz' topic does not exist" and I want the app to shut down.
 I do not want the app to log 100+ warn log messages that the the topic does not exist, and then it eventually creates the topic automatically.
-* DONE (and in fact, Confluence recommends doing it: https://docs.confluent.io/platform/current/streams/developer-guide/dsl-topology-naming.html#changing-names) Is it possible to use explicitly named internal topics instead of the names like 'streams-zip-codes-KSTREAM-AGGREGATE-STATE-STORE-0000000002-repartition'?
+* [x] DONE (and in fact, Confluence recommends doing it: https://docs.confluent.io/platform/current/streams/developer-guide/dsl-topology-naming.html#changing-names) Is it possible to use explicitly named internal topics instead of the names like 'streams-zip-codes-KSTREAM-AGGREGATE-STATE-STORE-0000000002-repartition'?
   I am already relying on manually created topics and so I have to know the topic names.
 So it's an opportunity to use meaningfully named topics with a word like "rekey" or "aggregate-to-collection" instead of the anonymously named 'streams-zip-codes-KSTREAM-AGGREGATE-STATE-STORE-0000000002-repartition'.
-* DONE (This is already implemented because we're using keys) De-duplicate the same ZIP area records
+* [x] DONE (This is already implemented because we're using keys) De-duplicate the same ZIP area records
-* DONE Compute state-level ZIP area average population
+* [x] DONE Compute state-level ZIP area average population
-* DONE Compute overall-level ZIP area average population
+* [x] DONE Compute overall-level ZIP area average population
-* DONE Use a KTable for zip area records because they represent a changelog stream and not an event stream.
-Read the Kafka Streams docs on KStreams vs KTable, they are really good.
+* [x] DONE Use a KTable for zip area records because they represent a changelog stream and not an event stream.
+Read the Kafka
+  Streams docs on KStreams vs KTable, they are really good.
-* DONE Fix ZIP area key.
+* [x] DONE Fix ZIP area key.
 It should be keyed on ZIP code not city

-### Wish List

-Items I wish to implement for this project:

-* DONE (Yeah this is way better) Extract all Kafka Streams DSL operations into their own methods so that it is easier to visually trace the topology code.
+* [x] DONE (Yeah this is way better) Extract all Kafka Streams DSL operations into their own methods so that it is easier to visually trace the topology code.
 It is easy to get lost in the Java types and the topology edges in the topology graph!
-* Are there ways to reduce the sheer quantity of internal topics, like the repartition topics?
-Is there a way to express the topology in such a way that, for example, all zip area records in "MA" (Massachusetts) are sourced from the same source topic partition?
-I know Kafka Streams doesn't know that a ZIP code always stays within the same state, but it's true.
-Can a custom partitioner implementation solve this?
-* DONE More tests.
+* [x] DONE More tests.
 Specifically, test same-key updates in the city aggregation without a leading ZIP area.
 I think we'll get the empty scenario that happens in the state aggregation.
-* [ ] Deal with this warning message.

-  > WARN org.apache.kafka.streams.processor.internals.StateDirectory - stream-thread [main] Failed to delete state store directory of /tmp/kafka-streams/streams-zip-codes for it is not empty

 ## Reference